mathmeetsart/Game_of_Life/README.md

 The Game of Life, invented by mathematician John Conway in 1970, is a cellular automaton that simulates the evolution of life-like patterns on a grid.
 It consists of a grid of cells, each of which can be in one of two states: alive or dead.
 The game evolves according to simple rules based on the number of neighboring alive cells.

+The rules are as follows:
+1. Any live cell with fewer than two live neighbors dies, as if by underpopulation.
+2. Any live cell with two or three live neighbors lives on to the next generation.
+3. Any live cell with more than three live neighbors dies, as if by overpopulation.
+4. Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

+These simple rules give rise to a wide variety of visually intriguing patterns, ranging from simple oscillators and spaceships to complex structures like gliders and glider guns.
+Some of the most famous patterns include the glider, blinker, and pulsar.

 For more information, you can refer to the [Wikipedia page](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

 ## Visual Appeal and Artistic Representation